This fact sheet gives information on a range of common enquiries we receive from pre-registration trainee pharmacists.

 The Pharmacists’ Defence Association (PDA)

 Listening Friends is a free and confidential listening service for people suffering from stress.
 It is staffed by pharmacists who are familiar with the particular pressures on those working in pharmacy.
-Listening Friends take calls from pre-registration trainees about many issues, for example, anxiety about the registration exam, dealing with ill health or bereavement or difficult situations in the workplace.
-Listening Friends can be contacted direct on: 0808 168 5133.
-A caller is asked to leave a name and contact telephone number on the voicemail service and a Listening Friend will ring back.
+Listening Friends can call foundation trainees about a range of issues, for example, anxiety about the registration exam, dealing with ill health or bereavement or difficult situations in the workplace.
+To request a call from a Listening Friend contact us on: 0808 168 5133.

 Help with an addiction problem

-If you have an addiction problem – drug, alcohol, gambling or any other kind of dependency – or if you know of a friend or colleague with a problem, you can contact the Health Support Programme (HSP) for advice.
+If you have an addiction problem – drug, alcohol, gambling or any other kind of dependency – or if you know of a friend or colleague with a problem, you can contact the Addiction Support Programme (ASP) for advice.
 This service is completely confidential.
-The HSP can be contacted directly on: 0808 168 5132
+The ASP can be contacted directly on: 0808 168 5132

 Repayment of a student loan